By Eimear Dodd freelance journalist/writer

-Some insights from Dr Alex Bazin, Vice President Advanced Technology Division Fujitsu who spoke with us recently about IoT at the Fujitsu Forum in Munich.
-The interview has been lightly edited and condensed.
+Some insights from Rob Norris, Vice President Head of Enterprise and Cyber Security Fujitsu EMEIA who spoke with us at the recent Fujitsu Forum in Munich.
+The interview has been condensed and lightly edited.

-Can you tell me a little about your role within Fujitsu?
+Can you tell me a little about your role in Fujitsu?

 — Eimear Dodd (@dodd_ec) November 10, 2017

 Does security come down the list of things that organisations think about sometimes?

 I think it’s starting to come up the list.
 I think security is a bit like an insurance policy on a house.
 Some people think it’s never going to flood or I’m never going to be broken into.
 They take a risk and don’t have an insurance policy.

 Some people look at security as an insurance policy they might never use.
 But, I think what they need to think that the risk is a lot higher than it’s ever been.
 We preach to organisations now it’s not a case of if you’re going to be attacked but when.
 Everyone’s email addresses are out there.
 People are making information available about themselves.
 All you need to do is send a phishing email to one of these email accounts and make it a bit more personal with information about the individual that you’ve got from Facebook or another social media site.

 I think that’s been an issue that security has been seen as a policy that would never be called upon.
 If you do need to call upon it, you need to make sure you’ve done the basics to protect yourself.